SparkPost/support-docs/content/docs/tech-resources/enabling-https-engagement-tracking-on-sparkpost.md

 *  SSL certificate verify ok.
 ```

-If forwarding is configured properly, you will see a response relayed back from the SparkPost endpoint.
+If forwarding is configured properly, you will see a 302 response relayed back from the SparkPost endpoint.
 The `server` header value below indicates that your CDN is routed to a SparkPost endpoint.
+Bear in mind CloudFlare may overwrite this header.
+There may be slight differences between headers returned by EU (eu.spgo.io) and US (spgo.io).

 ```
-< HTTP/2 200
+< HTTP/2 302
 < content-type: text/plain
 < content-length: 0
 < date: Sat, 31 Oct 2020 10:52:44 GMT